 Place lids on jars and tighten with bands.
 Then place jars in canning tray and put into jarring pot and process in boiling water for 15 minutes.

-Remove jars from canner and allow jars to cool down overnight.
-Make sure to check and see if all the jars sealed by removing the bands and pressing the center of the lid.
-If the lid clicks back and forth the jar is not sealed.
+Remove jars from the canner and allow jars to cool down overnight.
+Check and see if all the jars are sealed by removing the bands and pressing the center of the lid.
+If the lid clicks back and forth, the jar is not sealed.
 Put that jar in the fridge and have it with your oatmeal the next morning.